kamart02/WebReceipt/readme.md

-A web app to manage receipts online.
+A web app to manage receipts online in django and bootstrap